ansys/scade-ps/doc/source/user-guide/copy-properties/index.rst

 .. code:: bash

-   ansys_scade_ps_project_properties -r Reference.etp -s MySchema.json -p P1.etp P2.etp
+   ansys_scade_ps_copy_properties -r Reference.etp -s MySchema.json -p P1.etp P2.etp

 Resources
 =========

 The next sections present the properties for the most popular SCADE tools.
-The corresponding schemas, to be considered as templates for your own configurations, are delivered with the package's sources, ``<python>/Lib/site-packages/ansys/scade/ps/project_properties/res`` directory.
+The corresponding schemas, to be considered as templates for your own configurations, are delivered with the package's sources, ``<python>/Lib/site-packages/ansys/scade/ps/copy_properties/res`` directory.

 Each section mentions the name of the resource template and lists all the contained properties, as they appear in the IDE, with the